 How far from a house’s foundation should you plant a 25 ft. at maturity tree?

-A good rule of thumb is to plant a tree away from the house at a distance equal to one-third to one-half the maximum tree height.
+Here is a good rule of thumb when planting a tree away from the house.
+Use the distance equal to one-third to one-half the maximum tree height.

 Let us do the math here: no less than twelve feet from the house.
-Tree roots can grow beyond the canopy of a tree, so a bit of wiggle room is a very good idea.
+Tree roots can grow beyond the canopy of a tree, so some wiggle room is a very good idea.

 Learn More About Choosing the Right Small Tree for Your Landscape